TheLindaProjectInc/Altitude/README.md

 npm start
 ```

-By default Altitude will download the latest Lindad binary and run it internally.
-You can connect your own Lindad binary by running it before starting the wallet.
+By default Altitude will download the latest metrixd binary and run it internally.
+You can connect your own metrixd binary by running it before starting the wallet.

 ### Development Commands